Home | About Us

 Nurse Manager

-Lisa has been with HASCS since November 2023.
-As a Regional Nurse Manager (RNM), she is the point of call for a handful of service users, and their care teams, in the Dorset and Wiltshire area.
+Olive has been with HASCS since July 2024.
+As a Regional Nurse Manager (RNM), she is the point of call for a handful of service users, and their care teams, in the Suffolk, Buckinghamshire and Midlands area.
 All our RNM’s are Registered Nurses, with a varied work background.

 • Max Montaniel